fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Is it true that the best code is written by just a few programmers?

 > What are the few dependencies you often need?

 > What is the best way to plan sprint in the small team of developers ?